 I am also a Research Associate at the Department of Politics and International Relations at the University of Oxford and a Visiting Professor in European Diplomacy at the College of Europe in Bruges.
 Before joining Bristol I was the EU politics lecturer at the University of Oxford (2018-2020) and the LSE fellow in EU and International Organisations at the London School of Economics and Political Science (2017-2018).

-I am the coordinator of the Jean-Monnet Network NORTIA: Network on Research and Teaching in EU foreign affairs (2017-2020).
-I am committee member of the University Association for Contemporary European Studies (UACES), where I support the Teaching Working Group, and I am co-convenor of the “Teaching the EU” Interest Section of the European Union Studies Association (EUSA).
-I am also member of the executive committee and since September 2017 convenor of the ECPR Standing Group “Teaching and Learning Politics“.
+I am an elected committee member and trustee of the University Association for Contemporary European Studies (UACES) and I am co-convenor of the “Teaching the EU” Interest Section of the European Union Studies Association (EUSA).
+I have been the coordinator of the Jean-Monnet Network NORTIA: Network on Research and Teaching in EU foreign affairs (2017-2020).
+Till September 2020 I have also been member of the executive committee and since September 2017 convenor of the ECPR Standing Group “Teaching and Learning Politics“.

 Trained as a political scientist with a minor in communication science, I have been researching and teaching about European Foreign Policy, Europe´s role in the world, and European Union politics during the past years.
 I am, in particular, interested in the added value of European and international cooperation and changes in diplomacy.
 My current research investigates European diplomatic coordination, the role of EU delegations, and the way third parties relate to the European Union diplomatically.
 More generally, my aim is to contribute to the refinement of diplomatic studies in providing new conceptual insights and methodological tools.
 Next to my foreign policy interests, I have developed my expertise in Problem-Based Learning through my work at Maastricht University, which I actively share within various networks.